Dustyroom/flat-kit-doc/_docs/shaders.md

 If the object has the ‘Receive Shadows’ option turned on in Mesh Renderer, you have an ability to use Unity-processed shadows on it, as you would do in Unity Standard Material shader, with a few extra-options.

 ![Unity Built-in Shadows mode menu.
 Inspector interface](/FlatKit_Manual_Images/unity_built_in_shadows_modes.png){:.image-simple}

+{:.image-caption}
 Unity Built-in Shadows mode menu.
-Inspector interface{:.image-caption}
+Inspector interface

 * **Mode** lets you choose the coloring and blending parameters for the built-in shadows. **None** mode turns the built-in shadow parameter off.
 **Multiply** mode lets you cast the shadows as in default material.
 You don’t have direct control over the color.
 You can change intensity and sharpness.
 The blending mode is 'Multiply'. **Color** mode lets you choose the color of the cast shadow.
 The blending mode is 'Normal'.